If you would like a catalogue of available Christopher Wool works please enter your details here

 During the 1990s, silkscreen became the artist’s preferred technique, and he often reused imagery to produce dense, multi-layered motifs.
 Works are sometimes interrupted by spray paint smudges, mimicking qualities of urban street art which his whole practice is based on.

-His loose style can include imperfections such as overprinting, slipping and clogged, which he embraces as the grand archetypes of traditional painting, contributing to the unique quality of his pieces.
+His loose style can include imperfections such as overprinting, slipping and clogging, which he embraces as the grand archetypes of traditional painting, contributing to the unique quality of his pieces.